rordenlab/MRIcroGL/README.md

 It is generally recommended that download a pre-compiled executable (see previous section).
 However, you can compile your own copy from source code.
 Download and install [Lazarus 2.0.6 or later](https://www.lazarus-ide.org/), at which point the lazbuild command should be available from the command line.

-For Linux (GTK2) or Windows, the compilation will look like this :
+For Linux (GTK2) or Windows (though see notes above), the compilation will look like this :

 ```
 git clone https://github.com/rordenlab/MRIcroGL12.git